 A: Qualification criteria are described here.

 A: Students competing in the High School Division are welcome to come without a parent or guardian.
 Students competing in the Middle School, Intermediate, or Elementary School Divisions must come with a parent or other family member.
 Middle School or Intermediate Division students may come with a friend’s parent if both families provide written permission of such an agreement.
-This arrangement is not permitted for Elementary School Division students.
-Students who are of legal age (i.e. those who are 18 as of July 12, 2024) who finished 12th grade in Spring 2024 may come and compete, but IGC staff will not be responsible for them after hours, and they are not permitted to stay in hotels or accommodations where other IGC students are staying.
+Students in all divisions may come with a teacher as a chaperone instead of a family member, as long as the student’s parents provide written consent.

 Q: Is there a maximum number of students who can represent a country or compete?